- Welcome from the Training Director

 Individual Therapy

-Counseling & Psychological Services offers mental health services in the form of brief individual treatment on a session-limited basis.
+Counseling & Psychological Services offers mental health services in the form of brief individual treatment .
 Counseling services are short-term and time-limited to maximize service provision to a wide range and large number of students.
-The current session limit for individual (or couples) counseling is 12 sessions per academic year.
-Most students who request counseling services are served appropriately and sufficiently within the current session limit; however, interns have the opportunity to carry several clients for more extended treatment when deemed treatment appropriate within the scope of our clinical setting.
+Most students who request counseling services are served appropriately and sufficiently within the brief model; however, interns have the opportunity to carry several clients for more extended treatment when deemed treatment appropriate within the scope of our clinical setting.

 Group Therapy